-An Enduring Power of Attorney is a legal document identifying who can take care of a person's personal or financial matters if they no longer can.
+An Enduring Power of Attorney is a legal document identifying who can take care of someone's personal or financial matters if they no longer can.
 It's often a family member, close friend, or lawyer.
-Encourage your relative to put this in place as it makes arranging their ongoing care easier if they become incapacitated, and supports your own decision making as their primary supporter.
+Encourage your relative to put this in place, as it makes arranging their ongoing care easier if they become incapacitated, and supports your own decision-making as their primary supporter.
 There are two types of EPAs: one for property and assets, and one for personal health and welfare.
 Good information about these is important.
-See it online.